-The 12 lead EKG is a great tool however it has some blind spots.
-In particular, because there are normally no posterior leads placed so a posterior STEMI will not cause any STE on a standard EKG but should cause ST depression in V-3.
-That STD is commonly referred to as a reciprocal change.
-The causes of reciprocal change beyond the scope of this summary but you can imagine that they are the mirror image of the STEMI on the opposite side of the heart.
+The 12 lead EKG is a great tool, however, it is imperfect.
+For example, ST depression (STD) can either represent a reciprocal change from ST elevation on the opposite side of the heart or ischemia without associated STE.
+The causes of reciprocal change are beyond the scope of this summary but essentially they are the mirror image of the STEMI on the opposite side of the heart.
+The standard 12 lead has no posterior leads so an isolated posterior STEMI would not cause STE unless posterior leads were placed.
+Instead the only evidence of posterior STEMI could be reciprocal STD in V1-3.
 This table shows typical reciprocal change patterns.
 It is important to realize that reciprocal changes are not always present in STEMI and also that reciprocal changes may be earliest sign of STEMI!

-Infarction Distribution ST Elevation ST Depression (Reciprocal Change) Anterior Wall V1-V4, I, aVL Not always present but II, III, & aVF m Lateral Wall I, aVL, V5, V6 V1 Also Right sided leads Inferior Wall II, III, aVF V1-V4, I, aVL Right Ventricle III > II and usually V1 > V2 (V2R, V3R, V4R) V2 Posterior Wall Posterior Leads V7, V8, V9 V1-V3 (often tall R waves)
+Infarction Distribution ST Elevation ST Depression (Reciprocal Change) Anterior Wall V1-V4, I, aVL II, III, & aVF Lateral Wall I, aVL, V5, V6 V1 Also Right sided leads Inferior Wall II, III, aVF V1-V4, I, aVL Right Ventricle III > II and usually V1 > V2 (V2R, V3R, V4R) V2 Posterior Wall Posterior Leads V7, V8, V9 V1-V3 (often tall R waves)